 - Cargo flights

-All passengers must fill out a quarantine form prior to arrival.
+- Fill out a quarantine form prior to arrival

-All passengers will be placed on quarantine at a designated facility for 14 days upon arrival.
+- Will be placed on quarantine at a designated facility for 14 days upon arrival

-• With a prior approval required from authority of 02 working days, Holders of APEC cards with VN mentioned on the back of the card can enter Vietnam without visa but subject to the following conditions.
+• With a prior approval required from authority of 2 working days, Holders of APEC cards with VN mentioned on the back of the card can enter Vietnam without visa but subject to the following conditions:

-o Allowed entering Vietnam via VVNB/HAN or VVDN/DAD only.
+- Allowed entering Vietnam via VVNB/HAN or VVDN/DAD only

-o Must observe quarantine until next departure schedule in designated hotels (Crowne Plaza, Intercontinental, Daewoo).
+- Must observe quarantine until next departure schedule in designated hotels (Crowne Plaza, Intercontinental, Daewoo)

 Quick turnaround: No visa required if they depart immediately after passenger drop-off/pick-up.